 Watchtower Secrets, JW's have been required to shun family and friends since 1952.
 Millions of families and close relationships have ended.

-The Watchtower teaches that God and the Watchtower organization comes first.
+The organization teaches that God and Watchtower organization comes first.
 Jehovah, Jesus, and former JW's are blamed for destroying relationships.
 See Shun Your Family, - 2013 Convention of Jehovah's Witnesses.